AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 ![Perceptron vs Sigmoid neuron](03-Neuron/figures/perceptronVsSigmoid.png){#fig:perceptronVsSigmoid width=400px}

 The script produces Figure @fig:perceptronVsSigmoid.
-No matter the learning rate defined in the method `train:desiredOutput:`, the perceptron is indeed much faster to learn then the sigmoid neuron.
+No matter the learning rate defined, the perceptron is indeed much faster to learn than the sigmoid neuron.

 The next chapter will reveals the true power of sigmoid neuron, which will shadow the fact it is slower to learn.